Foods High in Dietary Fiber + A Gluten-Free Weekly Menu #feedthegutbugs

 So although they don’t take up permanent residence in the gut, probiotics do help boost the immune system.

-Humans can’t absorb or digest these long chain carbohydrates.
+Humans can’t absorb or digest these long chain complex carbohydrates.
+They do however feed our good gut bacteria.

 They pass to the distal end of our gut where the gut bacteria can ferment them.
 In turn, the bacteria produce products like short chain fatty acids that we absorb to our benefit.